 Like everything in life, the comfort of using a rooftop tent comes with a few trade-offs.
 Although using a rooftop tent is very convenient and advantageous, there are some downsides that you might face.

-Here are some of the most common problems that you might face when using your rooftop tent.
+Here are some of the most common problems you might face when using your rooftop tent.
 I have also sorted out how you can fix these common problems.

-Common Problems with Rooftop Tents (and fixes)
+Common Problems with Rooftop Tents (and Fixes)

 1. They Are Usually Very Dark Inside

 Rooftop tents are usually darker on the inside as compared to normal tents.
 However, this is not such a big problem.
 You can still fix it anyway.
-You can use a flashlight, a solar lantern or a battery operated lantern.
+You can use a flashlight, a solar lantern or a battery-operated lantern.
 You can also get creative and fashion a form of lighting into your tent that is more sophisticated.